shellpad/shellpad.nvim/README.md

 - :r! blocks until the process is completed, but :Shell is async and appends the output to the buffer as it is happening
 - :Shell creates a new scratch buffer, instead of using the current buffer

+### Differences with :! command:
+-  :! opens a special buffer, you cannot move the cursor around inside it or do anything that you can do in normal buffers like yanking a line or gf or gF.
+All of that is possible with :Shell.